Gamba: Marry Gaussian Splatting with Mamba for single view 3D reconstruction: Introduction

 \begin{itemize}

-\item We introduce GambaFormer, a simple state space model to process 3D Gaussian Splatting, which has global receptive fields with linear complexity. \item Integrated with the GambaFormer, we present Gamba, an amortized, end-to-end 3D Gaussian Splatting Generation pipeline for fast and high-quality single-view reconstruction. \item Extensive experiments show that Gamba outperforms the state-of-the-art baselines in terms of reconstruction quality and speed.
+\item We introduce GambaFormer, a simple Mamba-based reconstructor to process 3D Gaussian Splatting, which has global context length with linear complexity. \item Integrated with GambaFormer and robust 3DGS constraint, we present Gamba, an end-to-end 3DGS reconstruction pipeline for efficient single-view reconstruction. \item Extensive experiments show that Gamba outperforms the state-of-the-art baselines in terms of reconstruction quality and speed.

 \end{itemize}